April · Fair Housing Month

 Environmental healthTree canopy, heat, air quality, park access

-Why it matters for us specifically
+Why it matters here specifically

 Beyond race · every protected class